 The collaboration with the House of Commons also ensures the research remains current and practical, and will have a real impact both in and out of academia.

 What are my plans once I have completed my PhD?

 I am open to different career opportunities on completion of the PhD, but especially interested in public sector work and self-employment.

-This is a collaborative project working directly with the House of Commons and funded by the ESRC White Rose Doctoral Training Partnership.
+This project is funded by an ESRC White Rose Doctoral Training Partnership Collaborative Award.